As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 In addition, the Flex card also offers 5% back at gas stations for up to $6,000 in purchases for the first year you have the card.

-(The quarterly categories for the Discover and Chase Freedom Flex cards have a limit of $1,500 which is eligible for cashback for the quarter.)
+(The quarterly categories for the Discover and Chase Freedom Flex cards have a limit of $1,500 which is eligible for cashback for the quarter.
+This applies to any purchases at a gas station, not just fuel.)

 Have Monthly Fuel Spending Over $500 Per Month?